-If no configuration is done, the Human Activity is assigned to all end-users, that is, it is displayed in the Taskbox of each end-user until it is executed by one of them.
-However, to force the assignment of a Human Activity to a specific end-user, simply set the
+If no configuration is done, the Human Activity is assigned to all end users, that is, it is displayed in the Taskbox of each end user until it's executed by one of them.
+However, to force the assignment of a Human Activity to a specific end user, set the

 End the Activity on Entity Events

 If the execution of the human activity is to be automatically ended after an event occurs over an entity, the kind of event must be set in the

 Close On property with one of the following entity actions: Create<Entity> or Update<Entity>.

 Once you select the kind of event in the On Close property, a list of entity attributes is displayed for you to set the condition to automatically end the human activity: a primary key for a specific record and/or reference attributes for a specific value on an attribute.

 For example, if the human activity is designed for a user to carry on an interview but interviews can be canceled, then the

 Close On property must be set with the UpdateInterview entity action and the interview status attribute with the canceled code.